VegaASM/V-Elf-Disc-Drive-Lighter/README.md

 History:

-v0.4 - Apr 3, 2021 - Removed branch instruction that was used to make a loop.
+v0.4 - Apr 4, 2021 - Removed backwards branch instruction that was used to make a loop.
 It's not needed, just let an exception occur, disc drive will still light up.
+Placed the start point at at e_identpad and used that space to set up r3 then branch down to the typical start point to execute the last 2 instructions (set GPIO address, store value to GPIO).
+Elf size now down to 0x5C bytes

 v0.3 - Apr 1, 2021 - Minor fix (had a virtual address listed for p_paddr, fixed it)